 BILL OF SALE

-KNOW ALL MEN BY THESE PRESENTS, that Enron Caribbean Basin L.L.C., a Delaware limited liability Company International Power Barge Limited, a Cayman Islands corporation (the "Seller"), whose address is 333 Clay, Houston, Texas 77002, the owner of 100% of the Vessels as described below, for Ten U.S. Dollars (USD 10.00) and other good and valuable consideration, the receipt of which is hereby acknowledged, does hereby sell, assign, bargain, convey and transfer to [Enron North America Corp.], a Delaware corporation (the "Buyer"), whose address is 333 Clay, Houston, Texas 77002, and its successors and assigns forever, 100% of the right, title and interest in and to the Marshall Islands flag barges referred to on Schedule 1 attached hereto, together with all of their engines, boilers, machinery, power generating equipment, bowsprits, sails, riggings, boats, anchors, chains, tackle, apparel, furniture and fittings on board or on shore, all as more specifically described in that certain Memorandum of Agreement entered into between Seller and Buyer on ________July ___, 2000 (collectively, the "Vessels"), which interest constitutes all of the Seller's right, title and interest in and to the Vessels.
+KNOW ALL MEN BY THESE PRESENTS, that Enron International Power Barge Limited, a Cayman Islands corporation (the "Seller"), whose address is 333 Clay, Houston, Texas 77002, the owner of 100% of the Vessels as described below, for Ten U.S. Dollars (USD 10.00) and other good and valuable consideration, the receipt of which is hereby acknowledged, does hereby sell, assign, bargain, convey and transfer to Enron North America Corp., a Delaware corporation (the "Buyer"), whose address is 333 Clay, Houston, Texas 77002, and its successors and assigns forever, 100% of the right, title and interest in and to the Marshall Islands flag barges referred to on Schedule 1 attached hereto, together with all of their engines, boilers, machinery, power generating equipment, bowsprits, sails, riggings, boats, anchors, chains, tackle, apparel, furniture and fittings on board or on shore, all as more specifically described in that certain Memorandum of Agreement entered into between Seller and Buyer on July ___, 2000 (collectively, the "Vessels"), which interest constitutes all of the Seller's right, title and interest in and to the Vessels.

 TO HAVE AND TO HOLD the Vessels unto the Buyer, and its successors and assigns forever.